Slightly cooler, wetter weather expected this week

-With the first day of fall only a week away (Sept.
-23), Denton and the surrounding area can expect cooler weather this weekend.
+The first day of fall, Sept.
+23, is still a week away, but Denton and the surrounding area can expect cooler weather as early as Thursday.

-Sarah Barnes, a meteorologist for the National Weather Service, said that this cool down is caused by expected thunderstorms between Wednesday and Friday.
+Sarah Barnes, a meteorologist for the National Weather Service, said this cool-down will be owed to expected thunderstorms between Wednesday and Friday.

 “A disturbance in the Gulf [of Mexico] is going to slowly make its way inland,” Barnes said.

 She said the rain is most likely to be concentrated in areas east of Interstate 35 and south of Interstate 20.
-She said that anyone planning to travel this weekend should check weather forecasts.
+Anyone planning to travel this weekend should check weather forecasts, she said.

-Currently, there is a 20 percent chance of showers and thunderstorms on Wednesday, a 60 percent chance during the day and 40 percent chance during the night on Thursday and a 50 percent chance on Friday.
-Temperatures are expected to stay in the low 90s Wednesday through Sunday.
+Currently, there is a 20% chance of showers and thunderstorms on Wednesday, a 60% chance during the day and 40% chance during the night on Thursday, and a 50% chance on Friday.
+High temperatures are expected to stay in the upper 80s to low 90s Wednesday through Sunday.

-Barnes said that forecasts change, so it is unclear if the weather will continue to cool down.
+Barnes noted that forecasts change, so it is unclear if the weather will continue to cool down.

 “We certainly hope so,” she said.